OUR LADY OF VISITATION SOCCER PROGRAM INFORMATION

 We participate in the WCSA league which falls under SAY Soccer which falls under US Soccer.
 The surrounding Catholic schools also participate under WCSA.
 The playing guidelines are dictated by the WCSA league guidelines.
 Some guidelines, and not limited to, require all players on a roster to play for half of the time they are present at a league soccer game.
 The Visitation Soccer program works hard to get as much meaningful playing time for their players as we can by making it a priority at all levels.
 Our participation as of last year exceeds 400+ children; support our vision to making playing time a priority for each child.

-(Coach should contact parents a few weeks prior to let you know which team your child has been placed)
+(Coach will contact player parents a few weeks prior to first practice)

-Season Games Begin: end August **Note each team may have one weekday game during the course of the season
+Season Games Begin: end August **Note each team may have a weekday game during the course of the season in order to get all the league games in a timely manner.

 Information Regarding the program this year:

-4. We will NOT be using build out lines.
+4. We will be using build out lines for passers and wing levels.

 5. There will be NO punting on the wings and passer levels.